madannes/dev-start/README.md

 ### Adding functionality with JS

-I'd take your time on [all of this](https://www.khanacademy.org/computing/computer-programming/html-css-js), aside from the animation (which is cool, but definitely optional).
+I'd take your time on [all of this](https://www.khanacademy.org/computing/computer-programming/html-css-js), aside from the animation (which is cool, but def optional).

+### jQuery

+jQuery is still widely used and pretty helpful for basic web apps.
+[KA's jQuery section](https://www.khanacademy.org/computing/computer-programming/html-js-jquery) is worth going thru (at 2x speed), though it's less important than the previous section because frameworks like Angular, React and Vue are probably better to learn once you get the HTML, CSS and JS basics down.